 - Agree a plan with a neighbour who they can call on in an emergency and tell the children.

-We recommend reading the post for some usual burglary prevention tips for grownups.
+We recommend reading this post for some vital burglary prevention tips.